 Check whether reported intervals are symmetrical around the point estimate, including both intervals around estimates from original studies and meta-analysis results.
 The asymmetry of intervals can provide a clue that something may be amiss, depending on their compatibility with the reported model and transformations.

-Plots that appear to have been created using software other than commonly employed meta-analysis software (e.g., common R packages for this, Cochrane’s RevMan, Comprehensive Meta-Analysis, etc) may be more likely to contain or expose errors.
+Plots that appear to have been created using software other than commonly employed meta-analysis software (e.g., common R packages for this, Cochrane’s RevMan, Comprehensive Meta-Analysis, etc.) may be more likely to contain or expose errors.

 Information is sometimes repeated between plots and tables, e.g., between forest and funnel plots.
 This provides a vector for error-checking that data points which should be identical are indeed so.
 For example, forest plots often present effect sizes both graphically and numerically, and forest plots and funnel plots present both effect sizes and (repressions of) their precision (i.e., Confidence Intervals vs. Standard Errors, which can be calculated from one another: SE = [95% CI upper – 95% CI lower] / [1.96 × 2]).